ansible/ansible-policy/README.md

 - Ansible knowledge base acquired from external sources such as Galaxy can be used from OPA policy.
 - Multiple policy resolution from the scanned Ansible content.
 - Policies can be packed as an ansible collection.
-- Users can define policy in Ansible YAML format (playbook).
-It can be auto-transformed with `gatekeeper.rego` modules.
+- Users can define policy in YAML format (policybook).
+It can be auto-transformed with PolicyTranspiler.

 <img width="992" alt="agk-arch" src="./images/agk-arch.png">